skellis46/slipbox/improvisation and the threshold of the self.md

 Not crossing into something but rather leaving something make believe or usefully constructed -- not entering a state.

-"Consciousness is in the looking, not in the looked for" [@spira-2008-transparency n.pag.].
+'Consciousness is in the looking, not in the looked for' [@spira-2008-transparency n.pag.].
 In the dancing, when I become a passenger, the _I_ dissolves into the looking and there is no looked for.

-"Likewise we do not experience the body in the way we normally conceive it.
+> Likewise we do not experience the body in the way we normally conceive it.
 In fact there is no body as such.
 There is a series of sensations and perceptions appearing in Consciousness.
-And from time to time there is a thought or an image of a ‘body', which is considered to be the sum total of all these sensations and perceptions."
+And from time to time there is a thought or an image of a ‘body', which is considered to be the sum total of all these sensations and perceptions.
 (Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)

 > All experience takes place here.
 This here is not a physical space.
 It is the space of Consciousness in which all experiences, including the apparent experience of space, takes place.
 A distant sound takes place here.
 The thought that subsequently conceives that sound to be at a distance from the perceiving Consciousness takes place in the same space as the sound itself.
 It takes place here.
 The chair on ‘the other side of the room' is perceived here, in exactly the same place as the sound and the thought, at no distance from Consciousness.
 All bodily sensations take place in the same placeless place, which is here.[@spira-2008-transparency]

 - the above from Spira is clear.
 These are merely appearances in consciousness.
 What then is consciousness? (see non-negotiable above).
-Love that phrase "the placeless place".
+Love that phrase 'the placeless place'.
 Also this:

 > One perception cannot appear within another.
 All perceptions appear within Consciousness.
 We do not experience a sensation inside the body.
 What we call the body is in fact the experience of a sensation. [@spira-2008-transparency]